 Invert gently eight times, place in ice water bath until centrifugation.
+This tube must be remixed immediately prior to making the whole blood aliquot; mix by inverting gently 20 times.
+Remove 0.5 mL of whole blood from tube #2 and place in cryovial tube with black cap.
 The plasma from tube #3 is used for lipid determination and other studies.
 The white blood cells from this tube will be used to isolate DNA.
 Therefore, do not discard the cells from this tube.